 So, lunch at No Man’s Fort

 We had a three-course Sunday roast to look forward to.
 It was a fixed menu, to keep things simple.

 After lunch we had more time to wander around the Fort as we pleased.
 We went to one of the games rooms and played a game of snooker.
 There was also pool, billiards, and a space to sit and chill too.

 We spent the rest of the time relaxing up on the roof garden, soaking up the sun and admiring the views of the Solent and the Isle of Wight.

 A trip to the Solent Forts is definitely one for a special occasion.
 Everyone we met on the boat was celebrating something, so I felt the need to make something up, although I didn’t, just replying ‘it’s Sunday!’.

-Can’t really deny it’s an expensive day out, but with entertainment, a three-course lunch, a welcome cocktail and a boat trip out there and back, it’s a great way to spend a day out in England!
+Can’t really deny it’s an expensive day out, but with entertainment, a three-course lunch, a welcome cocktail and a boat trip out there and back, it’s a great way to spend a day out in England for adults!